-Data scientists know that activation functions are critical to understanding neural networks.
-It is important to use activation function in order to train the neural network.
-There are many activation functions available for data scientists to choose from, so it can be difficult choosing which activation function will work best for their needs.
+The activation functions are critical to understanding neural networks.
+It is important to use the activation function in order to train the neural network.
+There are many activation functions available for data scientists to choose from, so it can be difficult to choose which activation function will work best for their needs.
 In this blog post, we look at different activation functions and provide examples of when they should be used in different types of neural networks.
-If you are starting on deep learning and wanted to know about different types of activation functions, you may want to bookmark this page for quicker access in future.
+If you are starting on deep learning and wanted to know about different types of activation functions, you may want to bookmark this page for quicker access in the future.

 Without further ado, let’s take a look at the animation which represents different types of activation functions:

 Here is the list of different types of activation functions shown in the above animation:

 - Identity function (Used in Adaline – Adaptive Linear Neuron): The identity function is a special case of an activation function where the output signal is equal to the input signal.
 In other words, the identity function simply passes the input signal through unchanged.
 While this might not seem very exciting, it turns out that the identity function can be very useful in certain situations.
 For example, if you want your neural network to output a continuous signal instead of a discrete one, then using the identity function as your activation function can help to achieve this.
 The identity function on a given set is often denoted by the identity matrix.
 If f is an identity function on a set X, then we usually write f(x) = x for all x in X. In summary, the identity function is a special case of an activation function that simply passes the input signal through unchanged.